Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 The invite system is based on the creation of a secure channel between two peers, a claimer and a greeter.
 This is done using the Short Authentication String algorithm and requires a couple of messages to exchange by the peers, along with some acknowledgments.

-In the following paragraphs, we'll use `invite protocol` to describe the rules that define the **content** of those messages and what the clients are expected to do with them.
-We'll use `invite transport` to describe the semantics behind the **handling** of those messages between the clients and the server.
+In the following paragraphs, we'll use the term `invite protocol` to describe the rules that define the **content** of those messages and what the clients are expected to do with them.
+We'll use the term `invite transport` to describe the semantics behind the **handling** of those messages between the clients and the server.
 This RFC is mostly about the `invite transport` while `invite protocol` is almost left untouched.

 In Parsec v2, the communication between the clients and the server is based on websockets which allows for building blocking APIs.
 The `invite transport` is based on blocking commands for each step of the message passing protocol.
 Each step consists of a handshake between the peers where two messages are exchanged.
-The commands are blocking while waiting for the other peers.
+The corresponding command is blocking while waiting for the other peer.
 If one of the peers is disconnected during the process, the attempt is reset and the peers have to start over from the beginning.

 In Parsec v3, the communication between the clients and the server is now based on regular HTTP routes (along with Server-Sent Events).
 Blocking HTTP requests would be very cumbersome considering that gateways are basically free to close the connection however they please after a while.
 Worse, a connection loss in the context of the building of an invitation channel would cause the process to start over.
 Since the invite process already weighs heavily on the user experience, keeping this unreliable process is highly unadvisable.
 A more thorough analysis is available in the [issue #7018 - Update the internal invitation logic for better network failure resilience](https://github.com/Scille/parsec-cloud/issues/7018).